misselliev/gatsby-flower-project/README.md

 # Flower shop website

-Building a flower shop website with Gatsby.js
+Building a flower shop website with Gatsby.js.
+This project also uses Contentful CMS and SnipCart for the shopping cart.

-# Currently working on

-Setting cart for purchases

 # Live